-Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
+Historical cost is generally based on the fair value of the consideration given in exchange for goods and services a.
+Operating cycle

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.